Simon-Wunderlich/Obsidian/Bootcamp/C++/C++ Preprocessor.md

 Class: [[Bootcamp]]
 - - -
 ## Include
-Copies libraries and header files
+Copies libraries and header files and inserts their contents in place of the include statement

 ## Define
 Declares any new keywords